 The name changed quickly, even as the stores were still opening.
 Las Vegas Sands listed the property as The Shoppes at Sands Bethlehem in its 2011 annual report.

-In its 2012 mall operations table, the name appeared as The Outlets at Sands Bethlehem.
+In the company's 2012 annual report, the center appeared as The Outlets at Sands Bethlehem.

 The shift from "Shoppes" to "Outlets" happened within about a year of opening.
 The layout did not change.
 It remained a two-level corridor that connected the casino to the hotel, rather than a separate suburban mall.